rlennon/Doodle/content/costings.md

 ## Overview

 This is an outline of the costings for this project.
+These costings can be used as an indicator only as the project is run on a voluntary / part-time basis.

 Work is carried out on a weekly basis and costed in line with that model.